Fenekhu/gr-miniplayer/README.md

 ## Build

 Flutter SDK must be installed prior to these build instructions.
 See Flutter's instructions for that [here](https://docs.flutter.dev/get-started/install).
-Choose your platform then "Desktop".
+Choose your platform -> Desktop.

 Clone this repository or download and extract it.
-In the project folder, run the following commands to setup the project.
+In the project folder, run the following commands to setup the project:

 ```bash
 flutter create . --platforms="windows,macos,linux"